Calculating monthly active users

 What counts as an event?

-Any time an event is reported to the Loyalty Engine, it contributes to MAU calculation.
-These events fall into two categories:
+Any time an event is reported to the Loyalty Engine for a user, it contributes to MAU calculation.

 These are predefined event types used internally by the platform, such as: